‘Who Framed Roger Rabbit’: Jessica Rabbit’s Voice Actor Suggested a Surprising Change to the Character

 Kathleen Turner wanted Jessica Rabbit more exaggerated

 Turner discussed considering the physicality of the Toon, how she moved when breathed, or spoke with her big lips.
 Many compared her to the likes of Betty Boop, a character actors still dress as for Halloween parties and cosplays.

 “Oh, it was such fun,” Turner reminisced in the Prop Culture episode.
-“We’d say ‘let’s make her a little breathier!’
+“We’d say, ‘let’s make her a little breathier!’
 Alright, why not!”

 “Honestly, some of that is my doing.
 I suggested that her legs be longer because, frankly, I was rather known for that myself.
 And the bustier business came about because I kept saying ‘Wouldn’t it be funny, Bob, if we get some really big [gasps] in there, we can bounce ‘em!’”

 As Jessica Rabbit’s voice actor reembodied the character in the interview, demonstrating the breathiness as she described it.
 She was definitely a mature character that might be more at home on Adult Swim than Disney+.

-Turner loved being Jessica Rabbit’s voice actor
+Kathleen Turner loved being Jessica Rabbit’s voice actor

 Even years later, Turner reasserted how much fun she had as Jessica Rabbit’s voice actor.
 She looked at an animation cell of Jessica and talked about her love for the character again.